IbrahimElshafey/LocalResumableFunction/README.md

 		return default;
 	}
 }
-/// you can wiat it in your code normally yield return
+/// you can wait it in your code normally yield return
 	Wait<ApprovalDecision, bool>("Manager Five Approve Project External Method", new ExternalServiceClass().ManagerFiveApproveProject)//here
 		.MatchIf((input, output) => input.ProjectId == CurrentProject.Id)
 		.SetData((input, output) => ManagerFiveApproval == output);
 ```
+* Register third party method by fake signature,This will enable
+	* Use github web hooks fro example
+	* Wait for google drive file change
+	* Http listener
+	* More advanced scenarios
 # Why this project?
 * I want to write code that reflects the business requirements so that a developer handover another without needing business documents to understand the code.
 * Most workflow engines can't be extended to support complex scenarios, for example, the below link contains a list of workflow patterns, which are elementary to implement by any developer if we just write code and not think about how communications work.